Kevin-Menezes/Blog-App/README.md

 <br/>
 <hr>

-# Learnings from this project :
+# 💡Learnings from this project :
 - Gained good knowledge about the structure and workflow of creating a complete backend app.
 - Gained experience in working with REST APIs.
 - Learnt how Spring Security can be used to authenticate and authorize apps.